-When you start a Create project, the default aspect ratio will be 16:9
+When you create a new video, the default aspect ratio will be 16:9.

-But if you want to change the dimensions later, or make a copy of a your project in another aspect ratio, you can.
+But if you want to change the dimensions later, or make a copy of your video in another aspect ratio, you can.

-How to change the dimensions of an existing Create project
+How to change the dimensions of an existing video

-To change a project's dimensions, open the project in the Create editor.
+To change a project's dimensions, open the video in the Clipchamp editor.

-NOTE: if you want to create a new version of a project with different dimensions while still keeping the old version, first make a copy of the project on the projects page, then open the copy and follow the below steps.
+NOTE: if you want to create a new version of a video with different dimensions while still keeping the old version, first make a copy of the video on the editor homepage, then open the copy and follow the below steps.

-1. Click the ratio button to the right of the playback window
+Step 1.
+Click the video ratio button to the right of the video preview

-This button displays the project's current aspect ratio, e.g. the video in the below example is 16:9 (widescreen):
+This button displays the video's current aspect ratio, e.g. the video in the below example is 16:9 (widescreen).

 If the original dimensions of the videos and/or images you've added don't match the one you've chosen for the project, you will see black bars on the sides of the frame, as shown in the below example.
 This is a letterboxing effect to preserve the full frame of the original video.
 To remove it with cropping, see the next step.

 NOTE: if you don't want to crop the clip, you can also use a blur fill effect to replace these black bars with a blurred extension of the video - see adding filters.